General Info – summary

 Flowers

-The very small (up to 1cm in diameter) and inconspicuous Flowers are located in clusters in leaf axils (photo 808).
-They are in compact Cymes (broad, more or less flat-topped, determinate flower clusters, with central flowers opening first – photo 814).
+The very small (up to 3+mm in diameter) and inconspicuous Flowers are located in clusters in leaf axils (photo 808).
+They develop in compact Cymes (broad, more or less flat-topped, determinate flower clusters, with central flowers opening first – photo 814).
 Flowers are unisexual but monoecious (separate male and female flowers on the same plant).
 The 5 triangular green Sepals are usually small (photo 814).
 The Petals are even smaller than the sepals (photo 814 & 810) and obovate (the terminal half is broader than the basal).
-The Male Flowers (photo 808 & 810) have a short Pedicel (stalk of a single flower in a cluster), which is absent in female flowers.
+Male Flowers (photo 808 & 810) have a short Pedicel (stalk of a single flower in a cluster), which is absent in female flowers.
 The 5 Stamens have basally joined filaments and a rudimentary ovary is present.
-In the Female Flowers (photo 814), the disc (fleshy or elevated development of the receptacle) is double and surrounds the base of the superior Ovary usually has 2 locules with 2 ovules in each.
+In the Female Flowers (photo 814), the disc (fleshy or elevated development of the receptacle) is double and surrounds the base of the superior Ovary, which usually has 2 locules with 2 ovules in each.
 These small flowers are best viewed with a hand lens.
 (Oct-Apr).

 Fruit